top of page

 Even by modest estimates, Indy has far more individuals needing shelter than we have available space.
 While there are numerous safe parking programs around the country, Indy has no such initiative -- until now.

-Safe parking is not meant to replace shelters and long-term housing; it's an emergency stopgap for those with nowhere else to turn.
+Safe parking is not meant to replace shelters and long-term housing; it's a much needed crisis response for those with nowhere else to turn.

 The reasons that people experiencing homelessness reside in their cars rather than in shelters are many and may include: